adammccartney/ioflash/README.md

 # ioflash

-small didactic program for i/o and file function calls on Linux
+Didactic command line tool for i/o and file function calls on Linux

+## To run

+make
+./ioflash